Stars pypi

 ln.Feature(name='temperature', dtype='float').save()

-# register the "temperature" feature
+# create & save the "temperature" feature (only required once)

 # now we can annotate with the feature & the value